infews/ddt_ruby_springs/README.md

 ## Presentation

 The deck lives in `./doc/bdd_presentation.md`.
-I generated a PDF for the talk, but I've removed any copyrighted images from the repo.
+No PDF, sorry.

 ## Code